This is a guide covering the best cameras for archaeology.

 Though we’ve featured higher resolution cameras, it has a pro-grade construction that you don’t see in your average DSLR.

-Unfortunately, not everyone has the capacity to spend more than $6,000 on a camera.
+Unfortunately, not everyone has the capacity to spend for this camera.

 8. Olympus OM-D E-M1X